 According to w3Schools, Chrome is by far the most popular browser– and that’s no accident.
+One personal favourite is being able to add an adblocker like AdBlocker by Trustnav to block unwanted popup and/or banners on pages that I am viewing.
+Annoying.
 So as major fans of Chrome – as both users and app designers – we thought we’d share some of our favorite Chrome tricks and tips.

 You probably know how to bookmark a website, but did you know that you can drag and drop any link on a page to create a bookmark?
 Simply click on the link and drag it to your bookmark bar to create a new bookmark:

 In this brave new world of SaaS apps, we tend to end up with many bookmarks that we want to access on a regular basis.
 In Chrome, you can organize those bookmarks in folders that you see on your bookmarks bar.
 To create folders, click the Bookmarks menu and then choose Bookmarks Manager.
 Then click the word Folders at Add Folder.
 Now you can simply drag and drop all the applicable bookmarks into your new folder:

 One of the great features of SaaS apps is that you can have multiple different screens in the same app open at the same time.
 It’s useful to be able to quickly switch back and forth between the screens you use a lot.
 But this useful feature can lead to confusion.
 If you spend the day working in various cloud apps, you can get overwhelmed by the number of tabs that are open across the top of your page.

 In fact it’s easy to have so many tabs open that you accidentally close the tab that you meant to click on.
 In Chrome, you can easily reopen that tab.
 Click the File menu and choose Reopen Closed Tab.